The Ministry of Health is working to expand New Zealanders’ access to and choice of primary mental health and addiction services.

 To complement the key themes, a report was written focused on the core elements of Pacific primary mental health and addiction services from an external Pasifika lens by Niu Mindworks Ltd.

-Both the feedback from the fono and the Core elements report have been used to inform the current Pacific RFP (closes on 31 July 2020.
+Both the feedback from the fono and the Core elements report were used to inform the core service specifications for Pacific primary mental health and addiction services.

 Expanding access to, and choice of, primary and community mental health and addiction services

 In July and August 2019, we held regional workshops with the mental health and addiction sector, and people with lived experience, to outline our vision for expanding primary mental health and addiction support.